mapping-commons/disease-mappings/README.md

 - Nicole Vasilevsky (@nicolevasilevsky)
 - Sabrina Toro (@sabrinatoro)

-For now, use the [issue tracker](https://github.com/mapping-commons/disease-mappings/issues) if you have any questions?
+For now, use the [issue tracker](https://github.com/mapping-commons/disease-mappings/issues) if you have any questions.